Sqooba/sq-conf/readme.md

     "io.sqooba" %% "sq-conf" % "0.4.0",
 ```

-And the masochists using maven, please go get some professional help, you need it.
+And the whiny masochists using maven, please go get some professional help, you need it.
 Until meds kick in,
 here's a workaround, add this to your pom.xml:
 ```
     <dependency>